Jan 22, 2025

 Smoking on College Grounds

 Pikes Peak State College campuses must be open and accessible to the general public to fulfill the role and mission of the College.
-To promote a healthy environment for the College community, and to comply with Colorado Governor’s Executive Order D0036 90, smoking is prohibited in all PPSC buildings and facilities.
+To promote a healthy environment for the College community, and to comply with the Colorado Clean Indoor Air Act, smoking is prohibited in all PPSC buildings and facilities.

 “Smoking,” as used in this policy, includes, but is not limited to: